 - These blocks have a compressive strength of 5- 8 MPa which is the highest among its alternatives.

-- These blocks can be constructed at site for economical production (no transport, tax for on-site production).
+- They can be constructed at the site for economical production (no transport, tax for on-site production).

 - Their class has the lowest water absorption.